arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 val ap : ('a -> 'b) Parser -> 'a Parser -> ...
 ```

 What will this give us back?
 Let's think about it.
-We cannot get back
+Naturally, we
-a `'b` value, right?
-A Parser is a promise of a value, so if we give
+cannot get back a `'b` value: a Parser is a promise of a value, so if
-parsers it's fair to be paid back with other parsers.
-It's legitimate
+we give parsers it's fair to be paid back with other parsers.
+It's
-to assume we get back a `'b Parser`:
+legitimate to assume we get back a `'b Parser`:

 ```fsharp